Transparency in supply chains

 How we work

 Participation in the ODP is free and is open to all businesses that source wild-caught seafood.
-Companies are simply invited to submit a list of the fisheries that are used for sourcing and there is no requirement to provide data that may be commercially confidential.
-This list is intended to cover all main wild-caught species sourced during the reporting period but some businesses may choose to represent a particular business segment such as fresh or frozen seafood only.
-In some cases, seafood products sold in small volumes or sourced as test products only may not be included in a profile.
+Companies are simply invited to submit the list of fisheries from which they source and there is no requirement to provide data that may be commercially confidential.
+This list is intended to cover all main wild-caught species sourced during the reporting period.

 Once the list of fisheries has been received, we use information held on the public FishSource database to identify the nationality of the fishery or fleet, the type of fishing gear and the presence of ecolabel certifications or fishery improvement projects (FIPs).
 We also determine whether a fishery is ‘well managed’, ‘managed’ or ‘needs improvement’ using scores from the FishSource database and provide some notes on the environmental impact of the fishery based on examining relevant information regarding bycatch (non-target species caught by accident), the impact on protected, endangered and threatened (PET) species, and the impact on the seabed.